 We can learn so much from Dolce & Gabbana about how to design clothes and create a brand.
 But probably the best lesson we can learn from Dolce & Gabbana is how not to file an application for a design registration.
 The truth is that they're particularly awful at design registrations.
 Here are a few top tips, courtesy of D&G:

 It's tempting to stuff all your designs into one application.
 But, for a design application to be valid, it's better to limit the number of items per design application to 1.
 Some countries permit a design application to cover a "set of articles".
 However, each item in the set requires a common design element (e.g. a set of cutlery or crockery).
-Relying on a common D&G label is a bit … well, a bit of a stretch.
+Relying on a common D&G label is … well, a bit of a stretch.

 Designs should show the product.
 Light is useful.
 Just because it's evening wear doesn't mean that the photo must be taken at night, without flash.